Tuck Insomnia Away with Therapy

 The Many Faces of Insomnia

-The duration and the frequency of occurrence differentiate the types of insomnia.
+There are different types of insomnia, characterized by frequency and duration.
 Transient insomnia, for example, happens when a symptom occurs for three nights.
 It is usually triggered by a recent event.
 On the contrary, acute insomnia is a sleep disorder that is short-term, and often comes and goes.
-The indicators may appear for a number of weeks, but it typically subsides when the reason for the sleeplessness stop.
+The indicators may appear for a number of weeks, but it typically subsides when the reason for the sleeplessness stops.
 Triggers can be any of the following:

 - Incidence of a serious medical condition or concern